WebKit/WebKit/Websites/webkit.org/languages.md

 #### Scripts used for developing WebKit

-This includes scripts like `configure-xcode-for-embedded-development` and `lint-test-expectations`.
+This includes scripts like `git-webkit` and `lint-test-expectations`.

 These scripts must be compatible with Python 3, and do not need to be compatible with Python 2.